Scalable-2024/bobb-protocol/src/utils/human_count_machine_learning/README.md

 # Human count using YOLO object detection model

+Note: This ML function failed to integrate to the final version of bobb protocol but successfully run individually.

 ## Following are the steps to run the code for getting human count from image:
 1. create and activate virtual env in python